Painting with Bubbles

 - Dawn Dish Soap (not antibacterial) or Extreme Bubble Solution

 - Atomic Glow (for glow in the dark bubbles)

 - Washable Child-Friendly Paint (Watercolors work the best)

 - Cups or bowls

-The water in the bubble holds the paint and transfers it to the paper.
+It is the water in the bubble that holds the paint and transfers it to the paper.
 The bubbles remain clear.

-We had so much fun with this activity.
+Different variations of this activity can be so much fun that can last for hours.
 First, follow the step by step instructions and try to make a good imprint of a bubble stack.
-If it doesn't show up on your paper, add more paint to the solution.
+If it doesn’t show up on your paper, add more paint to the solution.

-The best part of this experiment is the experimentation and learning through play.
-We made a few imprints and then began testing different ways to put the bubbles on the paper.
-We dropped the pipette on the paper and let the bubbles fall off.
-We blew bubbles onto the paper and let them pop.
-The splatter marks were even better.
+The best part of this experiment is the experimentation and learning through play as you test different ways to put the bubbles on the paper.
+Try dropping the pipette on the paper and let the bubbles fall off, or blow bubbles onto the paper and let them pop.
+The splatter marks make the art even better!

 When you use Extreme Bubble Solution, you can make huge bubbles that sit on the paper for awhile before popping.